core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 and confidentiality).
 Each DNS query-response pair is mapped into a CoAP message exchange.

+Compared to DNS over DTLS {{?RFC8094}}, advantages of CoAPS can be utilized such as on-path caching and block-wise transfer can be used, the latter allowing to solve the Path MTU problem of DNS over DTLS (see {{?RFC8094}}, section 5).

-Usage of additional feature sets of CoAP/CoRE to deploy and gather DNS information such as caching, block-wise transfer, and resource discovery are discussed.
+This document also discusses additional feature sets of CoAP/CoRE to deploy and gather DNS information such as resource discovery.

 Terminology
 ===========